SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 When opening a new position, the user deposits assets as collateral and indicates their desired liquidation price, which is used to calculate the position's leverage.
 The entry price is taken from an oracle.
 When closing a position, users withdraw part or the entirety of the current value of their position, including any profit or loss resulting from the asset's price action.

-== Liquidation
+== Liquidation <sec:liquidation>

 The risk associated with leveraged trading is that a position can be liquidated.
-The liquidation occurs when the value of the collateral is insufficient to repay the borrowed amount.
+A liquidation occurs when the value of the collateral is insufficient to repay the borrowed amount (with a margin).
-In this situation, the remaining amount of assets in the position is returned to the vault, and the owner of the position loses its collateral.
+In this situation, any remaining value from the position is credited to the vault, and the owner of the position loses their collateral.
-Liquidations are an essential part of leverage trading, and should be done at all cost.
-If they are executed too late, the collateral in the position may no longer be sufficient to cover the borrowed amount.
+Liquidations are an essential part of the protocol and should be performed in a timely manner.
+If a liquidation is executed too late (when the current asset price is much below the @liquidation_price of the position), the effective position value is negative and would skew the calculations of the #glspl("funding") for other position owners.
-If an insolvent position is not liquidated, it will accumulate @bad_debt, which will be a loss for the vault.

-=== Ticks

-To track positions, we use ticks, following the same implementation as Uniswap V3 @uniswap-v3[p.~5].
-Positions are stored in those ticks, and every one of them corresponds to a different liquidation price.
-The price of a tick ($i$) can be calculated as such: $ p_i = 1.0001^i $

-=== Liquidation penalty

-To reduce the risk of @bad_debt, a penalty is added to the liquidation price of positions.
-Thanks to it, a tick can be liquidated although there is collateral remaining, which will be distributed among different actors within the protocol.
+Additionally, a negative position value at the time of its liquidation would affect other parts of the protocol like the "Dip Accumulator" (not described in this paper) and would make it hard to reward the liquidator without incurring a loss to the vault's balance.

+Note that thanks to the algorithmic nature of the @pnl calculations, there is no "bad debt" when a liquidation occurs too late, because an amount equal and opposite to the negative position value was already credited to the vault side, and can be used to repay the debt in the long side automatically.

-=== Liquidation reward
+=== Liquidation Rewards

-To ensure positions are liquidated whenever possible, and thus reduce the risk of @bad_debt, executing liquidations is incentivized.
+To ensure positions are liquidated as soon as possible, and thus reduce the risk of negative effects on the protocol, executing liquidations is incentivized with a reward paid out to the liquidator.

-The reward is principally determined by the gas cost of a liquidation transaction.
-The formula is divided in two parts:
+The reward is mainly derived from the gas cost of a liquidation transaction.
+The formula is divided into two parts.

-The first one is based on the gas cost.
+The first component is based on the gas cost and depends on the number $n$ of liquidated ticks (see TODO: section ticks):

-$ r(n) = (G_"used" + G_"tick" n) p_"gas" M_"gas" $
+$ r_"gas" = gamma (g_"common" + n g_"tick") $

-Where $G_"used"$ is the amount of gas unit spent by the transaction, $G_"tick"$ is the amount of gas unit spent for each tick, $n$ is the number of ticks liquidated.
+where $gamma$ is the gas price (in native tokens per gas unit), $g_"common"$ is the tick-independent part of the gas units spent in the transaction and $g_"tick"$ is the amount of gas unit spent for processing each tick.

+The sum $(g_"common" + n g_"tick")$ is roughly equal to the total gas used by the liquidation transaction.

-$p_"gas"$ is the gas price, it's the lowest value between 2 times the block base fee @eip-1559 and the gas price of the transaction set by the user.
+The gas price $gamma$ is the lowest value between the block base fee @eip-1559 (with a fixed margin added to it to account for an average priority fee) and the effective gas price that the liquidator defined for the transaction.
-$M_"gas"$ is the gas multiplier, using these, we calculate the part of the reward relative to the gas spent $r(n)$.

-The second part of the reward formula is takes into account the total exposure each tick contains and the price difference between their liquidation price and the current price.
+The second component of the reward formula takes into account the @total_expo of the positions in each liquidated tick
-The total exposure of the ticks is a constant, but as the price difference grow, so does the incentive, ensuring the profitability of executing transactions even during network congestion.
-For each tick, we have the reward $r(p_"asset")$ :
+$i$, and the price difference between their liquidation price and $p$, the effective current price used for the
+liquidation:

-$ r(p_"asset") = M_"pos"  sum_(i=0)^n ((p_"tick"_i - p_"asset")  T_i )/ p_"asset" $
+$ r_"value" = sum_(i=1)^n ((P_i - p) T_i ) / p $

-Where $p_"tick"$ is the price of the liquidated tick, $T$ the total exposure of the liquidated tick, $M_"pos"$ is the multiplier to apply to this part of the formula.
+where $P_i$ is the liquidation price of a tick, $p$ is the asset price at the time of liquidation, and $T_i$ is the total exposure of the liquidated tick.
+As the price different grows (meaning the remaining position value diminishes, the incentive grows as well, ensuring the profitability of executing liquidations regardless of the current gas price.

-And we can get the ETH reward $R$ :
+The resulting rewards in native tokens is calculated as follows:

-$ R = r(n) + r(p_"asset") $
+$ r = mu dot.op r_"gas" + nu dot.op r_"value" $

+where $mu$ and $nu$ are fixed multipliers that can be adjusted to ensure profitability in most cases.

 == Position Value, Profits and Losses <sec:long_pnl>